-Category of Types of measures Indicative Approach adaptation option Types of fileasures indicative Approach Practices to conserve and restore land and soil - at micro watershed level by communities and local governments Identification and prioritisation of defence and protection work for disaster risks Gully/land restoration with contour ridges and mixed cropping hedge rows Windbreaks and vegetation cover to protect against soil erosion and support water infiltration Soil conservation practices including conservation agriculture, integrated nutrient management, continuous vegetative cover and controlled grazing Strengthening local governance mechanisms for land and soil Mobilisation of communities to sensitise, generate ownership and identify resources/inputs that communities, local governments and the project can contribute Disaster risk mapping and review of adaptation options with communities to identify high-impact sites Sensitisation and training on land and soil degradation and restoration Provide soil kits and technical assistance on conservation agriculture (linked with output 1.1.2) Train in and provide inputs for land and soil conservation interventions including using contour ridges, windbreaks, vegetation cover, controlled grazing etc. Review and improve local governance mechanisms for land and soil with communities and local governments.
-Practices to conserve and restore forests - at micro watershed level by communities and local governments Identification and prioritisation of defence and protection work for disaster risks Small-scale reforestation and woodlot development using indigenous species Planting of indigenous trees Application of natural regenerative process such as the Miyawaki method Protection of high-value forests Fire protection breaks and establishment/strengthening of fire brigades Mobilisation of communities to sensitise, generate ownership and identify resources/inputs that communities, local governments and the project can contribute Disaster risk mapping and review of adaptation options with communities to identify high-impact sites Sensitisation of communities on forest conservation and biodiversity and the ecosystem benefits for local livelihoods.
+Category of Types of measures Indicative Approach adaptation option Types of measures maiounto Approuen Practices to conserve and restore land and soil - at micro watershed level by communities and local governments Identification and prioritisation of defence and protection work for disaster risks Gully/land restoration with contour ridges and mixed cropping hedge rows Windbreaks and vegetation cover to protect against soil erosion and support water infiltration Soil conservation practices including conservation agriculture, integrated nutrient management, continuous vegetative cover and controlled grazing Strengthening local governance mechanisms for land and soil Mobilisation of communities to sensitise, generate ownership and identify resources/inputs that communities, local governments and the project can contribute Disaster risk mapping and review of adaptation options with communities to identify high-impact sites Sensitisation and training on land and soil degradation and restoration Provide soil kits and technical assistance on conservation agriculture (linked with output 1.1.2) Train in and provide inputs for land and soil conservation interventions including using contour ridges, windbreaks, vegetation cover, controlled grazing etc. Review and improve local governance mechanisms for land and soil with communities and local governments.
+Practices to conserve and restore forests - at micro watershed level by communities and local governments Identification and prioritisation of defence and protection work for disaster risks Small-scale reforestation and woodlot development using indigenous species Planting of indigenous trees Application of natural regenerative process such as the Miyawaki method Protection of high-value forests Mobilisation of communities to sensitise, generate ownership and identify resources/inputs that communities, local governments and the project can contribute Disaster risk mapping and review of adaptation options with communities to identify high-impact sites